Skip to content

 ending_on(date) πŸ”—

-Return a list of time intervals covering the duration ending on the supplied date.
-For example:
+Return a list of time intervals covering the duration ending on date.
+Each interval lasts one unit.

 weeks(3).ending_on("2000-01-21")